lucianot/dealbook/README.md

 Active contributors may earn commit access to the Github repo.

-(Designers: the current design was done entirely by me.
-While I am proud of my creation, I have zero experience in design and would greatly appreciate some professional help.
+(Designers: I have zero experience in design and would greatly appreciate some professional help.
 If you want to create a new design for **Dealbook**, contact [me](mailto:luciano@tavares.us).
 It will be a great way to showcase your skills to all founders and investors in the community.
-Plus, I will personally give you 1000 karma points.)
+Plus, I will personally hand you 1000 karma points.)

 ### Make suggestions